ariaghora/noe/README.md

 ### Near-future plans
 - [ ] Examples for multi-layer perceptron (low-level usage)
+- [ ] Complete broadcasting for all operations
 - [ ] Proper documentation
 - [ ] Wrapper classes for some classification algorithms
 - [ ] Operator overloading